AlexsLemonade/reproducible-research/instructor_notes/11_git-init-server.md

 ## Part 2: Create a git repository

-* In the Terminal, navigate to the `training-modules` workshop directory and create a repository:
+* In the Terminal, navigate to the `~/training-modules` workshop directory and create a repository:

 ```sh
 # Navigate to the training-modules directory